onjara/optic/README.md

 const logger = new Logger().addObfuscator(passwordObfuscator);
 ```

-## log-gear obfuscators
+## optic obfuscators

-Two out of the box obfuscators are available in log-gear.
+Two out of the box obfuscators are available in optic.

 ### Property redaction obfuscator